Book an Appointment

 Children

-• Mouth Breathing: Lips apart while watching TV or sleeping.
+• Mouth breathing: Lips apart while resting or sleeping

 Adults & Teens

-• TMJ & Tension: Jaw clicking, facial pain, or neck tightness.
+• TMJ and tension: Jaw clicking, facial pain, or neck tightness

-• Sleep Apnea: Snoring or mild sleep-disordered breathing.
+• Sleep-related concerns: Snoring or mild sleep-disordered breathing

 01